RaspAP/raspap-docs/docs/ap-basics.md

 For additional help and advice, the [FAQ](faq.md) is a rich source of troubleshooting info that is continuously updated with answers to the most commonly asked questions.
 For issues not covered in the FAQ, you may find many topics in [RaspAP discussions](https://github.com/RaspAP/raspap-webgui/discussions) and the [RaspAP subreddit](https://reddit.com/r/RaspAP).

+!!! tip "Tip"
-> :information_source: **Protip:** Capture output from the Linux kernel's message buffer with `dmesg` to help diagnose failure events.
+    Capture output from the Linux kernel's message buffer with `dmesg` to help diagnose failure events.
 Read the last 100 lines with `dmesg | tail -100` and look for any anomalies.

 The performance of WiFi radios may be impacted by many factors, including, but not limited to:

-**1)** undervoltage due to inadequate power and/or too many peripherals connected to the USB bus, **2)** interference from a poorly shielded HDMI cable or using a [specific HDMI screen resolution](https://www.enricozini.org/blog/2019/himblick/raspberry-pi-4-loses-wifi-at-2560x1440-screen-resolution/), or
+1. Undervoltage due to inadequate power or too many peripherals connected to the USB bus
+2. Interference from a poorly shielded HDMI cable or using a [specific HDMI screen resolution](https://www.enricozini.org/blog/2019/himblick/raspberry-pi-4-loses-wifi-at-2560x1440-screen-resolution/)
-**3)** RF interference from overlapping WiFi networks on a crowded 2.4 GHz band.
+3. RF interference from overlapping WiFi networks on a crowded 2.4 GHz band.

 Bear these things in mind if your AP exhibits unexpected behavior and do your best to mitigate them.